What we do

 Fundamental to SMBs is their online presence and we offer them websites that are eye-catching, simple to use and designed to work effectively within internet search engines.

 A growing and significant amount of local search is now on a mobile phone.
-In fact, a US study reveals that almost half of local searches are made that way*, however many SMEs’ websites are not optimized for viewing on a mobile device.
+In fact, a US study reveals that almost half of local searches are made that way*, however many SMBs’ websites are not optimized for viewing on a mobile device.
 Our websites are though, making it easier for consumers to find key information on the products and services they are looking for.

-Our other digital solutions include search engine marketing and display advertising campaigns, both of which help bring consumers to our SME customers’ websites.
+Our other digital solutions include search engine marketing and display advertising campaigns, both of which help bring consumers to our SMB customers’ websites.
 To maximize the potential of our search marketing product we have established partner relationships with, for example, Google, where we are a Google AdWords Premier SME partner, or equivalent, in all of our key markets.
 Our partner websites for display advertising campaigns include eBay, YouTube, AOL and Facebook.

 hibu operates with a range of brands internationally, with customer facing and product brands appropriate for each of our geographies.